-The Parable of the Fig Tree in Luke 21 is curious in that it also includes “all the trees”, in which we know from Judges, was a euphemism to refer to their national status.
+The Parable of the Fig Tree in Luke 21 is curious in that it also includes “all the trees”, which we know from Judges, as a euphemism to refer to their national status.

 For the better part of 500 years, the entire Middle East fell under the sway of the Ottoman Turks.
 There were no individual nations, only provinces of the Ottoman Empire.
 At the end of World War I, the Ottoman lay defeated and their empire carved up into political entities by the victors in Europe.
 Therefore, it is with this in mind that I returned to some familiar verses and sought to maybe look at this perplexing parable in light of more recent events…

 “Now learn this parable from the fig tree: When its branch has already become tender and puts forth leaves, you know that summer is near.
 (Matthew 24:32)

 “Look at the fig tree, and all the trees.
 When they are already budding, you see and know for yourselves that summer is now near.”
 (Luke 21:29-30)

 All three parable examples cite the when, of when one would see the branch budding, or becoming tender and putting forth leaves.
 Well, I got to thinking…what season comes before summer?

 There has not been a time either this century or last when a period was labeled as such in any part of the world.
 The closest we come to it was in the Prague Spring, which was coined back in 1968.